 The CLO Manager is entitled to receive management and incentive fees in accordance with the respective management agreements between the CLO Manager and the respective CLO Issuers.
 In accordance with the Company's Management Agreement, the Manager rebates to the Company the portion of the management fees payable by each CLO Issuer to the CLO Manager that are allocable to the Company's participating interest in the unsecured subordinated notes issued by such CLO Issuer.
-For the three-month period ended March 31, 2018 the amount of such fee rebates was \$0.3 million.
+For the three- and six-month periods ended June 30, 2018 the amount of such fee rebates was \$0.3 million and \$0.5 million, respectively.